nkchocoai/ComfyUI-SizeFromPresets/README.md

 ```

 ## Nodes
-### SizeFromPresets (SD1.5)
+### Size From Presets (SD1.5)
 - Select image size presets for SD1.5.
-- The width and height of the selected size will be output.
+- Output width and height of the selected preset.
 - Presets can be set from [presets/sd15.csv](presets/sd15.csv).

-### SizeFromPresets (SDXL)
+### Size From Presets (SDXL)
 - Select image size presets for SDXL.
+- Output width and height of the selected preset.
+- Presets can be set from [presets/sdxl.csv](presets/sdxl.csv).

+### Empty Latent Image From Presets (SD1.5)
+- Select image size presets for SD1.5.
+- Output width and height of the selected preset.
+- Presets can be set from [presets/sd15.csv](presets/sd15.csv).

+### Empty Latent Image From Presets (SDXL)
+- Select image size presets for SDXL.
-- The width and height of the selected size will be output.
+- Output empty latent image, width and height of the selected preset.
 - Presets can be set from [presets/sdxl.csv](presets/sdxl.csv).